 Botox can be a dirty word.
-It’s not always something that you want to be known for having, but in dentistry, botox can do a lot of good.
+It’s not always something that you want to be known for having, but botox in dentistry can do a lot of good.

 Most often, botox in dentistry is used to help repair facial aesthetics.
 It’s a minimally invasive way to treat high lip lines for people who have issues adjusting to new dentures, as well as lip augmentation.

 Each of these procedures safely and positively uses botox to help patients feel more comfortable with their bodies.
-Today we’re going to explore some of the different ways that botox is used in dentistry and how it might be able to help you.
+Today we’re going to explore some of the different uses of botox in dentistry and how it might be able to help you.

 Let’s dive in and learn more about how botox can be used.
 But first, what is botox?